 If you use Alien Skin Exposure to merge, you will not get all the options, such as B&W and Artistic.
 However, this is suitable for those, who just want to receive a balanced image.

 The Panorama Merge tool is similar to Lightroom Classic tool and gives a nice, smooth result.
-However, comparing with Photoshop CC or Elements, these applications provide more features.
+However, comparing Lightroom vs Photoshop or Elements, these applications provide more features.

-Lightroom CC is designed for you to edit photos from any device continuously.
-The main difference between Lightroom Classic CC and Adobe Lightroom CC is that in Lightroom Classic you will use the files stored on your computer, while Lightroom CC is designed to work with the cloud storage.
+Lightroom is designed for you to edit photos from any device continuously.
+The main difference between Lightroom Classic and Adobe Lightroom is that in Lightroom Classic you will use the files stored on your computer, while Lightroom is designed to work with the cloud storage.
 You can work with the same photos on your smartphone, tablet or computer.

 Adobe Lightroom Classic is designed for professionals, you can create collections and customize metadata.
 Also, this version has more extensive manual settings.

 In turn, Lightroom allows you to add photos only to the album.
 This makes it easier and more intuitive compared to the Classic version.

 With “Smart collections” in Lightroom Classic you can organize photos sorting them by rating, keywords or flags.